stevedepp/cron-etl-2-bq/README.md

 #

-> ... and then upload.
+> ... and to load, we need to make a bucket, ...

 ### manual path to ETL into Big Query